-Downtime Tracking enables users to identify downtime root causes in order to maximize machine productivity.
+Downtime enables users to identify downtime root causes in order to maximize machine productivity.
 Downtime incidents are initially classified by category, code, and optional description by machine operators, who have the ability to split and merge downtime events to better reflect actual downtime causes and time on the process line.
 Admins are able to edit downtime data and to create and manage downtime categories and codes.

 The Assign page allows downtime codes to be designated to specific downtime events.
 Using admin tools to manage codes on a machine-by-machine basis, machine downtime can be easily managed and tracked using the Assign function.